Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 #### {{PLATFORM}} Workflow Process

 **Semantic Versioning Guidelines**
-The project will follow [Semantic Versioning](https://semver.org/) Guidelines to effectively track work and stage it for approval or advancement.
+The project will follow [https://semver.org/]() guidelines to effectively track work and stage it for approval or advancement.

 <figure>
 	<img src="images/semantic-versioning.svg" alt="Semantic Versioning">